 Opus Dei does not publish members’ names but leaves it to them to tell people themselves, respecting their freedom.
 While members do not ordinarily announce their membership to the general public, neither do they conceal it.
 Friends, relatives and acquaintances will naturally know of it.
 Indeed, it would be impossible for Opus Dei to carry out its mission if members were not open about their involvement.

 A Spanish priest, Saint Josemaría Escrivá (1902-1975), founded Opus Dei in 1928.
 Even during his lifetime he had a reputation for holiness, which continued to grow around the world after his death.
 Many people have testified to having received spiritual and material favours, including medically inexplicable cures, through his intercession.
 He was declared a saint by Pope John Paul II in 2002.
 The feast day of Saint Josemaría is June 26.

 How did Josemaria Escriva get canonized so quickly?

 There is nothing exceptional about the canonization of St. Josemaria when the present-day rules are taken into account.
 After Vatican II, the Church changed the procedure to facilitate the recognition of modern saints.
 The Church adjusts to the speed of society.
 As the world evolves more rapidly, so does the Church.
-For example, St. Josemaria Escriva was canonised 27 years after his death, whereas Pope John Paul II is due to be canonised 9 years after his death.
+For example, St. Josemaria Escriva was canonised 27 years after his death, whereas Pope John Paul II was canonised 9 years after his death.

 Where can I find more information about Opus Dei?